-This regrettable situation is a result of the longstanding misidentification of measurement with mere copying, which results from the inappropriate classical idealizations (A) and (B) discussed in Section 2.
+Furthermore, despite the repeated claims that the "erasure" account is empirically corroborated, it is actually undermined in specific experiments such as that of Raizen (2009).
+This situation is a result of the longstanding misidentification of measurement with mere copying, which results from the inappropriate classical idealizations (A) and (B) discussed in Section 4.
 The conventional view, as repeated by Lutz and Ciliberto (2015) is that "Bennett showed...that there is no fundamental energetic limitation on the measurement process."
-However, Bennett did nothing of the sort, since he modeled measurement as mere copying--a classical process.
-This pervasive mistake is echoed by the authors when they identify "information gain" as mere writing or copying: "Gaining, or writing, information is akin to copying information from one place to another-mapping the system's left and right states to the left and right states of a storage device, for example."
-On the contrary, we have shown by way of the quantum-level analysis of Section 2 that "gaining information" about real physical systems like gas molecules always involves an entropy cost.
-Denial of this fact is based on the fundemental fallacy of mischaracterizing real physical systems as idealized classical particles and ignoring the uncertainty principle.
+However, Bennett did nothing of the sort, since he erroneously modeled measurement as mere copying--a classical process.
+On the contrary, we have shown by way of the quantum-level analysis of Section 3 that "gaining information" about real physical systems like gas molecules always involves an entropy cost.
+Denial of this fact is based on mischaracterizing real physical systems as idealized classical particles and neglecting the uncertainty principle.